 Field of View: 90

-The Field of View, commonly known as FOV, changed the dynamics of the camera, allowing you to show more pixels at a time with a higher FOV.
-This setting usually accounts for 30% of performance in numerous games.
+The Field of View usually accounts for 30% of performance in numerous games.
 However, that was not the case in Rust.
-We only figured a roughly 8% FPS Loss on Max FOV; similarly, the difference in gameplay was very meaningful.
+With a roughly 8% FPS Loss on Max FOV, the difference in gameplay was very meaningful.
 Other than this, FOV also depends on your monitor size and your distance to the desk, so I’d say this setting is subjective.

 Compass Visibility: On